breard-r/acmed/README.md

 In order to compile ADMEd, you will need the [Rust](https://www.rust-lang.org/) compiler and its package manager, Cargo.
 The minimal required Rust version is 1.31.0, although it is recommended to use the latest stable one.

+ACMEd depends on the OpenSSL.
+The minimal supported versions are those from the [openssl](https://docs.rs/openssl/) crate, currently OpenSSL 1.0.1 through 1.1.1 and LibreSSL 2.5 through 2.8.

 ```
 cargo build --release
 ```